TunaLobster/ardupilot_wiki/dev/source/docs/code-overview-sensor-drivers.rst

 Sensor Drivers
 ==============

 ArduPilot supports a wide variety of sensors from many different manufacturers.
-One clear example of this can be seen in the :ref:`list of range finders <copter:common-rangefinder-landingpage>` (aka sonars, lidars).
+One clear example of this can be seen in the :ref:`list of range finders <common-rangefinder-landingpage>` (aka sonars, lidars).
 This page attempts to explain how sensor drivers are written and integrated into the vehicle code.

 Supported Protocols